BaharaJr/api-docs/docs/users/user/user.md

 All user management activities in HRHIS are performed using Users app.
 These activities include creation, granting and revoking roles as well as disabling user accounts.
 To access and use the user module the following steps have to be followed:

-Algitl user management activities in HRHIS are performed through Users app.
+All user management activities in HRHIS are performed through Users app.
 These activities include creating new users, granting user roles as well as disabling user accounts.
 To access and use the user module the following steps have to be followed:
 1. Go to application menu and select User application

     ![img alt](/images/openuser.png)